lazychaser/laravel-nestedset/README.markdown

 hit `save` on model (some methods implicitly call `save` and return boolean result of the operation).

-If model is successfully saved it doesn't mean that node has moved.
+If model is successfully saved it doesn't mean that node was moved.
 If your application depends on whether the node has actually changed its position, use `hasMoved` method:

 ```php